indiana-university/rivet-source/src/components/modal/README.md

 ## Initialization

-In order to initialize the modal as an ES6 module, you will need to create a new instance of it, and pass it the element you wish to instantiate as a modal.
+In order to initialize the modal, you will need to create a new instance of it, and pass it the element you wish to instantiate as a modal.

 ```
 const modalElement = document.querySelector('[data-modal="your-data-modal-value"]');